 The Lithography chapter deals with the difficulties inherent in extending optical methods of patterning to physical limits, and also evaluates the need to develop entirely new, post-optical lithographic technologies capable of being implemented into manufacturing.
-Key challenges that need to be addressed by the Factory Integration team are to ensure the infrastructure (power and water) readiness for EUVL to improve Advanced Process Control (APC) for lithography equipment (e.g., tighter control is needed for overlay and edge roughness), and to improve predictive scheduling/dispatch potential solutions for lithography as it is usually the bottleneck process.
+Key challenges that need to be addressed by the Factory Integration team are to ensure the infrastructure (power and water) readiness for EUVL and to improve Advanced Process Control (APC) for lithography equipment (e.g., tighter control is needed for overlay and edge roughness).
 Other issues to be addressed include Design for Manufacturing (DFM) and temperature variation inside the tools, and, AMC impact on reticle.
 Refer to Lithography chapter for a more information.